sarahdolan1/PeopleCounterShared/README.md

 # Recent Updates:
 * All neccessary documents have been uploaded; (videos have not, as no videos will be shared for this code).
 * We are currently adding functions to code so there is constant changes in this Git.
-* Function_updates is  the file we post daily commits . please ignore that file .There is no need to download this file!

 # How To Use:
-for video use run : python people_counter.py -p mobilenet_ssd\MobileNetSSD_deploy.prototxt -m mobilenet_ssd\MobileNetSSD_deploy.caffemodel  -i videos/example_03.mp4 -o output/output_03.avi
+for use run : python new_code.py -p mobilenet_ssd\MobileNetSSD_deploy.prototxt -m mobilenet_ssd\MobileNetSSD_deploy.caffemodel  -i videos/example_03.mp4 -o output/output_03.avi

-for live video cam use run: python people_counter.py -p mobilenet_ssd\MobileNetSSD_deploy.prototxt -m mobilenet_ssd\MobileNetSSD_deploy.caffemodel

 ## Folders
 mobilenet_ssd => Contains the MobileNet SSD model used (prototxt and caffe files)